DBJDBJ/valstat_csharp/readme.md

  ## Appendix A: field implementation option

- AS an valstat protocol field, implementation option one could use the C# class Field defined bellow.
-It does implement the behaviour of a valstat field as required by the protocol.
+ As an valstat protocol field, C# implementation option, one could use the class Field defined bellow.
+It does implement only the behaviour of a valstat field as required by the protocol.

  ```c#
  // https://dotnetfiddle.net/0vweOZ